Scrap Metal Dealer Licence

 - Whether you have demonstrated that there will be adequate procedures to comply with the Act

 All of the above will apply to any director or any secretary of a company if you are not an individual.

 The Scrap Metal Dealers Act 2013 came into force on October 1, 2013.
 This Act covers both scrap metal dealers and motor salvage operators under one licensing regime.
-We continue to act as the main regulator but the new Act gives more powers, such as refusing or revoking a licence if the dealer is considered unsuitable.
+We continue to act as the main regulator, but the new Act gives more powers, such as refusing or revoking a licence if the dealer is considered unsuitable.

-Before applying for a license you must:
+Before applying for a licence you must: